AdvancingWorldsInitiative/World-311/README.md

 A peer to peer virtual world

 ## Goal
-The goal of this project is to create a peer to peer virtual world completely support by users with no central servers.
+The goal of this project is to create a peer to peer virtual world completely supported by users with no central servers.
 We're currenly planning to use Kademlia for peer finding and integrate some form of proof of work to object creation.

 ## Name